 The exact terminal you should arrive at will be located on your ticket.

 How long does the Red Funnel ferry take?

-The ferry from Southampton to Cowes on the Isle of Wight approximately 55-60 minutes.
+The ferry travel from Southampton to Cowes on the Isle of Wight approximately 55-60 minutes.
 This crossing time is for car ferries to the Isle of Wight.

-However, if you are looking for foot passenger ferries to the Isle of Wight, you can take the very James Bond looking Red Jet Hi-Speed Service, which gets you to the in just 30 minutes!
+However, if you are looking for foot passengers ferries to the Isle of Wight, you can take the very James Bond looking Red Jet Hi-Speed Service, which gets you to the in just 30 minutes!

 Should I take my car on the Isle of Wight Ferry?